warrieka/histo_ortho_viewer/README.md

 # Colorize black and white aerial photos with AI

-This is the demo website for the results of my aerial image colorisations an restoration algorithm.
+This is the demo website to publish the results of my aerial image colorisation an restoration algorithm.

+We demo the application of the algoritm on 3 orthophoto mosaic's:
+- A panchromatic orthophoto mosaic of Flanders in 1971, source: [datavindplaats](https://www.vlaanderen.be/datavindplaats/catalogus/orthofotomozaiek-kleinschalig-zomeropnamen-panchromatisch-1971-vlaanderen).
+- The city of ghent in the 1950's, Source: [hoe-zag-jouw-buurt-eruit-de-jaren-50](https://stad.gent/nl/cultuur-vrije-tijd/cultuur/hoe-zag-jouw-buurt-eruit-de-jaren-50).
+- A orthophoto mosaic of Antwerp derived from military reconnaissance photo's in second world war, the source mosaic was created by me for [antwerpenherdenkt](https://www.antwerpenherdenkt.be/nieuwe-pagina).

 ## Installation on your local device using `npm`